jijihohococo/ichi-orm/README.md

 ### Getting Query Data

-You can get your query data with "get()" and "toArray()" functions.
+You can retrieve query data using the "get()" and "toArray()" functions.

 #### Get

-"get()" function can use in main query and subquery.
-This function will return the object array of related model when it is used in main query as shown as below.
+The "get()" function can be used in both main queries and subqueries.
+When used in a main query, it returns an array of model objects, as shown below.

 <b>Array ( [0] => App\Models\Blog Object ( [id] => 1 [author_id] => 1 [content] => Content [created_at] => 2021-10-01 12:02:26 [updated_at] => 2021-10-01 12:02:26 [deleted_at] => ) )</b>

-<b>You can call relationship functions directly with the object in the loop because "get()" function outputs the object array</b>
+<b>You can call relationship functions directly on the objects in the loop because "get()" returns an object array.</b>

 ```php
 $blogs = Blog::select(['id','content'])->get();